World War One: Industrial innovation and suspicion

 Death, jingoism and stalemate are the themes for classroom lessons on World War One.

 But away from the mud of the trenches, advances in science and manufacturing helped to decide the outcome of the war.
 Some businesses prospered, while others saw a need to revamp themselves.
-But amid the flurry of invention and reinvention, some people were suspicious of the money being made while the bodies piled up.
+And amid the flurry of invention and reinvention, some people were suspicious of the money being made while the bodies piled up.

 The front line developments - tanks and aeroplanes - often overshadowed some of the progress we make most use of today.